-The two most important thing a designer must keep in mind while preparing a cycling jersey.
-The first thing is simplicity, and the second is to take inspiration from the work of a great artist.
+The two most important things a designer must keep in mind while preparing a cycling jersey; The first thing is simplicity, and the second is to take inspiration from the work of a great artist.
 This is what shaped the concept and design of the cycling jersey of La Vie Claire.

 Taking inspiration from the famous Dutch painter Piet Mondriaan.
 His work was steeped into the use of straight lines and primary colours to bring out abstract visuals.
 This inspired the vintage black and white, that was later replaced by red, blue, yellow, black, and grey.
 Benetton constructed the original jersey based purely on Mondrian principles.
 It became quite popular, especially between 1984 to 1987, during which the La Vie Claire riders, were able to win Tour de France, twice.